VictorytA/causalintervention/README.md

 # causalintervention

 This repository is a supplement to the causal intervention paper.
-The code provided is used specifically for the data used for the paper but the methods can be used for other datasets.
+The code provided is specifically designed for the data used for the paper but the methods can be used for other datasets.

 ## Data